-- 2.7.
-Applicants who have lived outside the United Kingdom - 2.7.1 If the applicant has, from the age of 10 years, spent six continuous months or more living outside of the United Kingdom, they are required to provide evidence to the Authority of a criminal record check to a similar standard to the DBS Enhanced Disclosure from the county/countries covering the relevant periods required.
+2.7.
+Applicants who have lived outside the United Kingdom

+2.7.1 If the applicant has, from the age of 10 years, spent six continuous months or more living outside of the United Kingdom, they are required to provide evidence to the Authority of a criminal record check to a similar standard to the DBS Enhanced Disclosure from the county/countries covering the relevant periods required.
 Where required, please note that any such information must be produced with an English translation.
-Please contact the Licensing Service for further information. - 2.8.
-Driver knowledge test - As part of determining the fitness of an applicant to hold a Dual Driver's Licence, applicants are required to undertake a knowledge test as part of the training (para 2.10).
-The test will challenge the applicant's knowledge of the highway system in and around the council area as well as their knowledge of: - The Highway Code (including road signs); - Basic English language and numeracy; - This Policy and relevant licence conditions: - UK motoring law and good practice; - Customer care; - Local geographical knowledge; - Equality, diversity & disability awareness; - Controls required to protect children and vulnerable adults. - 2.8.2 Marks are awarded for each section of the test.
-A failure in any section will result in a failure of the entire test. - 2.8.3 An applicant must pass the knowledge test within 2 years of the date of first application during which time they will be allowed 4 attempts.
-Applicants will be required to wait a period of at least one calendar year before reapplying. - 2.8.4 By prior arrangement, candidates who are dyslexic may apply to the Authority or training provider to have the time period for the test extended and have a 'friend' present who is not themselves a licence holder with this or any other licensing authority.
-The purpose of the 'friend' is merely to assist with reading the questions and not to advise in any capacity with the answer.
-Knowledge tests are always supervised by officers or trainers. - 2.8.5 Applicants are advised not to commence the DBS disclosure application until a knowledge test has been successfully completed.
-A DBS disclosure certificate must be no older than 30 days at the time an application is completed.
-The applicant must then sign up to the DBS update service.
+Please contact the Licensing Service for further information.

+2.8.
+Driver knowledge testing

+- 2.8.1 Following the training required under paragraph 2.10 the training providers will test the knowledge of delegates before issuing a pass certificate.
+The test will comprise of all elements contained within the syllabus.
+In addition, applicants will also need to complete a topographical (or 'geographical') element, testing their knowledge of roads, places of interest and routes. - 2.8.2 An applicant must pass the test requirements within 2 years of the date of completing the training and will be allowed 4 attempts (including one test directly following the training).
+Where an applicant fails to pass the tests they will be required to wait a period of at least one calendar year before reapplying. - 2.8.3 In the event that an applicant is found undermining the integrity of the test they will be considered as having disqualified themselves from any further attempts and not fit and proper to be the holder of a licence and the application refused as if failing the tests. - 2.8.4 By prior arrangement, candidates who are dyslexic or have other need for special arrangements may apply to the training provider to make suitable and reasonable adjustments arrangements to accommodate their needs.
+Tests are supervised by officers or trainers. - 2.8.5 Applicants are advised not to apply for an enhanced DBS disclosure certificate or undergo a medical examination until the tests have been passed.
+A DBS disclosure certificate must be no older than 30 days at the time an application process is completed.
+The applicant must also sign up to the DBS 'update service'.